pluralsight/guides/introduction-to-test-driven-development-in-javascript/article.md

 ## Getting started

-Let's get started!
 The first thing we need to do is to decide on some minimal subset of the API to implement, and then incrementally build on top of that until we're finished.
-One reasonable place to start is making a `DateTime` that returns an object representing the current time.
+One reasonable place to start is making a `DateTime` constructor that returns an object representing the current time.

 First, we should write a unit test that specifies what we expect `DateTime` to do.
 In `DateTimeSpec.js`, we'll write our first test.
 If you don't understand what this test code is doing yet, don't worry; I'll explain it shortly.